-- The Academies have a set of clear expectations and responsibilities for all users, set out in HR5 ICT Acceptable Use Policy. - The Trust adheres to the Data Protection Act (2018) principles. - All network systems are secure and access for users is differentiated. - All users will use their username and password and keep this safe. - Regular audits and monitoring of usage will take place to ensure compliance. - If users wish to use internet services on their own device the Trustprovided wi-fi services are recommended as these are monitored and managed; however, if an individual chooses to use their own mobile data (e.g. 3G/4G) on the Academy site then they should ensure they comply with HR5 ICT Acceptable Use Policy at all times. - Staff must not use their own personal devices to take photographs or videos or record events (audio/video) of students and/or Academy activities. - Staff must not store personal data or sensitive personal data relating to the Trust on their own personal devices.
+- 15.1 Staff and students are allowed to bring their own devices into certain lessons and areas of the Trust (please refer to SW5 Child Protection and Safeguarding Policy). - Users are encouraged to use the secure virtualisation systems for application access. - Filtered wireless internet is available to users in the Trust. - The Trust has a set of clear expectations and responsibilities for all users, set out in HR5 ICT Acceptable Use Policy. - The Trust adheres to the Data Protection Act (2018) principles. - All network systems are secure and access for users is differentiated. - All users will use their username and password and keep this safe. - Regular audits and monitoring of usage will take place to ensure compliance. - If users wish to use internet services on their own device the Trustprovided wi-fi services are recommended as these are monitored and managed; however, if an individual chooses to use their own mobile data (e.g. 3G/4G) on the Academy site then they should ensure they comply with HR5 ICT Acceptable Use Policy at all times. - Staff must not use their own personal devices to take photographs or videos or record events (audio/video) of students and/or Academy activities. - Staff must not store personal data or sensitive personal data relating to the Trust on their own personal devices.

-15 Use of digital and video images
+16 Use of digital and video images